Essex 2020: A Year of Science and Creativity

 The occasion inspired Essex Partners to launch Essex 2020 – a Year of Science and Creativity to mark this prestigious event.

-We are therefore very pleased to announce our programme of special Essex 2020 events.
 Read on or see our events pages to find out what we've got planned.

 We are pleased to advise that our partners, Braintree District Council, are working with Facebook to deliver a FREE Digital Skills training course in November in Braintree.
 Details are below and bookings can be made on the Eventbrite page.
 This event is open to anyone and we look forward to seeing you there!